Driving in Portugal

 |* Unless indicated otherwise|

 Some motorways in Portugal only have an electronic system for the tolls but not all.
 The toll machines can be hired or bought in the service stations as you pass the border, in special "Via Verde" shops or in post offices in Portugal.
-If you end up on the Via Verde without a toll machine you will need to pay within 48 hours or face a fine on top of the toll fee.
 You can view a map of the electronic toll motorways here.

 More detail about the options of payment and rental of the electronic toll machines can be found here.